tfulanchan/academy/docs/disclosure/disclosure-51-88.md

   </div>
 </details>

-12. What are the considerations that must be taken into account when the ordinary general assembly appoints the company’s auditor based on the nomination of the board of directors?
+13. According to Article 13 of capital market Institutions regulations, what are the controls related to " The Controllers"?

-Answer reference: Section 5-1-1-2
+Answer reference: Section 5.2

 <details>
   <summary>According to Article 13 of capital market Institutions regulations, what are the controls related to "The Controllers"?</summary>